2. Old Mission Dam and Flume

-Old Mission Dam, much of which is still standing at the upper end of the Mission Gorge, was part of the first irrigation and engineering project in California.
-It was constructed from about 1803 to 1815 by priests and Indians of Mission San Diego de Alcalá, (the San Diego Mission).
+Old Mission Dam, much of which is still standing at the upper end of the Mission Gorge in east San Diego County, was part of the first irrigation and engineering project in California.
+It was constructed from about 1803 to 1816 by Spanish colonists (missionaries, soldiers) and Kumeyaay Nation converts from Mission San Diego de Alcalá, (the San Diego Mission).
+San Diego was established in 1769 by Franciscan missionaries.

 Native rock and cement manufactured from available materials were employed to build the dam, 220 ft long (67 m), 13 ft wide (4.0 m) at its base and 12 ft high (3.7 m).
 A gate was let into the middle of the dam to control the flow of water down the river bed.
 By this means it was intended to keep the seasonal San Diego River flowing by the Mission the year around, in order that there would be no dry spell.
 Water was released for a sawmill and irrigation at the mission, 5 miles (8.0 km) downstream to the west.